zenml-io/template-e2e-batch/README.md

 [📂 Code folder](template/steps/%7B%25%20if%20data_quality_checks%20%25%7Ddata_quality%7B%25%20endif%20%25%7D)

-On the drift reporting stage we will use [standard step](https://docs.zenml.io/user-guide/component-guide/data-validators/evidently#how-do-you-use-it) `evidently_report_step` to build Evidently report to assess certain data quality metrics. `evidently_report_step` has reach set of options, but for this example, we will build only `DataQualityPreset` metrics preset to get a number of NA values in reference and current datasets.
+On the drift reporting stage we will use [standard step](https://docs.zenml.io/stacks-and-components/component-guide/data-validators/evidently#the-evidently-data-validator) `evidently_report_step` to build Evidently report to assess certain data quality metrics. `evidently_report_step` has a number of options, but for this example, we will build only `DataQualityPreset` metrics preset to get a number of NA values in reference and current datasets.

 After the report is built we execute another quality gate using the `drift_na_count` step, which assesses if a significant drift in NA count is observed.
 If so, execution is stopped with an exception.